swag-eag/swa/x/swa/spec/README.md

 <!--
 order: 0
-title: Cronos Overview
+title: Swa Overview
 parent:
-  title: "cronos"
+  title: "swa"
 -->

-# `cronos`
+# `swa`

 ## Abstract

-This document defines the specification of the Cronos module.
+This document defines the specification of the Swa module.

 ## Contents